stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 ![Auto LOS](images/auto-los.png)

-The image shows the state at the end of the analysis.
-While the analysis is running, the slider and "Perform LOS" are not sensitive; once the run has completed, these controls are available if the user wishes to investigate further.
+The image shows the state after a complete "Auto" analysis.
+While the analysis is running, the slider and "Point LOS" are not sensitive; once the run has completed, these controls are available if the user wishes to investigate further.
+The user can stop (and restart) Auto  using the "Auto LOS" / "Stop" button.

-Here we can see that there is an area of the mission (SE quadrant) where there is no LOS.
+Here, the user has subsequently used "Point LOS" to examine a point in the orange region.
+As expected, there is very little clearance between the LOS line and the terrain.
+This is confirmed on the map plot where the "blobs" indicate the point where LOS is compromised.

-<iframe width="1032" height="607" src="https://www.youtube.com/embed/UnejePWHMuM" title="mwp LOS (Line of Sight) Tool" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="768" height="634" src="https://www.youtube.com/embed/EIm8vksK1Pg" title="mwp LOS (Line of Sight) Tool" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## User Bing API Key